rasoulbsd/v2ray-docker-compose/README.md

     * `<UPSTREAM-PASSWORD>`: The Shadowsocks password from the upstream server in the previous step.
 1. If `ufw` is installed and enabled, run `ufw allow 8000`.
 1. Run `docker compose up -d`.
-1. Run `./clients.py` to generate client configuration links.
+1. Run `./clients.py` to generate client configurations.
 1. (Optional) Run `./../utils/bbr.sh` to setup BBR and speed up the server network.

 ### V2Ray Behind CDN